Tater4tot5/SwimATX/content/PoolInfo.md

 ## Northwest Pool
 7000 Ardath St
 (512) 453-0194
- There are two pools: one for tots and the big, Olympic-sized pool, which has a 14-foot deep end and one of Austin’s few high dives.
-Work endurance here–the roomy lanes stretch the length of the pool during long course season.
+ There are two pools: one for tots and a separate, Olympic-sized pool with lanes reserved for lap swimmers and a high dive in the deep end area.
+Great fo–the roomy lanes stretch the length of the pool during long course season.

 ## Walnut Creek Pool